 - Adrienne Gardner, Member-at-large

 Adrienne Gardner is a Director of Major Gifts for the University of Virginia's Office of Advancement.
 In this role, she travels across the country soliciting significant commitments on behalf of the University's highest priorities.
 In previous roles at the University she has raised major, annual, and corporate gifts in support of various initiatives at the College of Arts & Sciences.
 She is a graduate of Vanderbilt University and the Cleveland Institute of Music.
-She enjoys spending time with her husband Ivan and son Anderson, who is in the French Toddler program.
+She enjoys spending time with her husband Ivan and son Anderson, who is in the French Preschool program.

 - Neal Gorman, Chair

 Neal is a proud International School of Charlottesville parent and father of two boys.
 Raised in Richmond and a graduate of James Madison University, Neal is now a Charlottesville city resident and small business owner.
-Neal’s family has lived in Charlottesville since 2011, and are grateful to live and raise a family in such a wonderful city, and have their children attend the ISC.
+Neal’s family has lived in Charlottesville since 2011, and are grateful to live and raise a family in such a wonderful city, and have their youngest child attend the ISC.

 - Emmie Wright, Secretary